microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/kubeadm/kubeadm_dc_vanilla_arm_template/_index.md

 For you to get familiar with the automation and deployment flow, below is an explanation.

 * User is editing the ARM template parameters file (1-time edit).
-These params values are being used throughout the deployment.
+These parameters values are being used throughout the deployment.

 * Main ARM template will deploy an Ubuntu VM.
 The ARM template will call the the Azure [Linux Custom Script Extension](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-linux) to: